 17. Inward Heel Flip

 Think of this trick like the heelflip, except it’s more controlled.
-To do an inward heelflip, you’re going to approach the quarterpipe with enough speed so that you can jump off and onto your board in one motion.
+To do an inward heelflip, you are going to approach the quarterpipe with enough speed so that you can jump off and onto your board in one motion.
 While you are up in the air, flick your back foot out towards the nose of your skateboard so that the tail of the board will spin around & kick off one or both of your feet before landing on it again.

 18. Blunt Fakie

-The blunt fakie is a really cool looking skateboard trick that has you facing backside while riding up the ramp or obstacle.
+The blunt fakie is a really cool looking skateboard trick that have you facing backside while riding up the ramp or obstacle.
 It’s different from other tricks because you’ll be approaching, and it might take some time to master and get comfortable with it.

 To start learning this one, you are going to want to drop down into the quarterpipe while jumping your front foot up onto the bolts.
 You should be able to get enough height so that you are able to slide your back foot (heel side) over the bolts and rest it on top of them before pulling off like normal.
 With this trick, keep both feet on your board until you land after the blunt.